baptistejolivet/first_test/README.md

-# This the first file I created to test GITHUB.
+# Now this is a new brach created for a test.